Harshank/grpc-pollService/README.md

 grpc Examples
 ==============================================

-In order to run the examples simply execute one of the gradle tasks `routeGuideServer`, `routeGuideClient`, `helloWorldServer`, or `helloWorldClient`.

-For example, say you want to play around with the route guide examples.
-First you want to start the server and then have the client connect to it and let the good times roll.
+First start the server and then have the client connect to it and let the good times roll.

 Assuming you are in the grpc-java root folder you would first start the route guide server by running

 ```
-$ ./gradlew :pollService:pollServer
+$ ./gradlew :grpc-pollService:pollServer
 ```

 and in a different terminal window then run the route guide client by typing

 ```
-$ ./gradlew :pollService:pollClient
+$ ./gradlew :grpc-pollService:pollClient
 ```

 That's it!